gabrieletiboni/random-envs/random_envs/mujoco_panda/readme.md

 ### General notes
 - Controller:
   - low-level robot is controlled at 1000Hz (sim dt = 0.001s)
+  - by default
-  - by default, the policy is queried at 50hz (policy dt = 20ms)
+  - the policy is queried at 50hz (policy dt = 20ms)
+  - Therefore
-  - Therefore, the 20 control timesteps in-between each policy query are handled by the action_interpolator (Repeater, LinearInterpolator, QuadraticInterpolator)
+  - the 20 control timesteps in-between each policy query are handled by the action_interpolator (Repeater
+  - LinearInterpolator
+  - QuadraticInterpolator)
-  - the env has a max_episode_steps=500, which translates to 10000 low-level control timesteps of the robot, for a total of 10 seconds.
+  - the env has a max_episode_steps=300, which translates to 6000 low-level control timesteps of the robot, for a total of 6 seconds.

 - Initial state distribution:
   - box: randomly sampled from uniform(`init_box_low`, `init_box_high`)